andtsa/dhnotes/processor/CortexM7.md

 # Memory Model
 ![[Pasted image 20231009221950.png]]
+> [!ai]- Memory Mapping
+> 1. **Code**: This region, starting at the base address `0x00000000`, is typically where the device's firmware or application code resides.
+The size indicated is 0.5 GB, which is unusually large for embedded systems like a Cortex-M7 processor and could be a simplification for illustrative purposes.
+> 2. **SRAM (Static Random-Access Memory)**: The next segment, starting at `0x20000000`, is where the processor's SRAM is mapped.
+SRAM is fast and volatile memory used for temporary data storage during program execution.
+Again, 0.5 GB is larger than typical SRAM sizes.
+> 3. **Peripheral**: Starting at `0x40000000`, this space is allocated for peripheral registers.
+Peripherals include components like timers, communication interfaces, and other hardware features.
+The size is given as 0.5 GB, which is a standard size for the peripheral address space in ARM Cortex processors.
+> 4. **External RAM**: This is designated for RAM that is external to the microcontroller, starting at `0x60000000`.
+For systems that require more memory than is available on-chip, external RAM can be interfaced.
+The diagram shows a size of 1.0 GB.
+> 5. **External Device**: Memory mapped at `0xA0000000` is usually for devices such as external flash or other memory devices that are not RAM.
+This allows the microcontroller to interact with external components as if they were memory within the system.
+The size here is 1.0 GB.
+> 6. **Private Peripheral Bus**: At `0xE0000000`, this region is reserved for private peripherals that are not accessible by a regular peripheral access, such as the Nested Vectored Interrupt Controller (NVIC), System Timer (SysTick), and vendor-specific configuration areas.
+This area is shown as 1.0 MB, which is consistent with the typical size for this region.
+> 7. **Vendor-specific Memory**: The top of the memory map, starting at `0xE0100000`, is often left for vendor-specific uses, such as proprietary hardware functions or additional memory regions.
+It's indicated as 511 MB, which suggests that it's just under the peripheral bus space, ending at the topmost address `0xFFFFFFFF`.
+>
+> Memory mapping is critical for the operation of microcontrollers, defining how the software interacts with the hardware and memory.
+It's important to note that the actual memory sizes in a real Cortex-M7 processor would be much smaller, usually in the order of kilobytes to megabytes for SRAM and tens to hundreds of kilobytes for flash memory.
+The sizes in this diagram are not typical for such embedded systems and are likely used for illustrative purposes or are part of a high-level simulation environment.

 The memory map and programming the MPU splits the memory map into regions.
 Each region has a defined memory type, and some regions have additional memory attributes.
-The memory type and attributes determine the behavior of accesses to the region.
+The memory type and attributes determine the behaviour of accesses to the region.

 **Normal:**
 The processor can re-order transactions for efficiency, or perform speculative reads.